 Tips To Maintain Leach Lines

 You can do several things to maintain your leach lines and prevent them from failing.

 When sewage accumulates in the septic tank, it can back up into the leach lines and cause them to fail.
 Pumping out the septic tank in regular intervals will keep this from happening.
 This pumping is probably the most significant thing you can do to maintain your leach lines.

 Have the Leach Lines Inspected

 It’s a good idea to have your leach lines inspected every few years to ensure they are still functioning correctly.
-An inspection will also allow you to identify potential problems so that a professional can fix them before they cause the leach lines to fail.
+An inspection will also allow you to identify potential problems so that a professional can fix them or perform a septic line cleaning before they cause the leach lines to fail.